sunmingtao/poker-hand-analysis/Leaks.md

 4. Villain min bet turn, then bet river usually has it.
 Cannot call with A high.
 5. Call big bet OOP to draw nuts
 6. Don't know how to play TT on QQ54 in 3bet pot OOP.
 (TT should be played no differently from KK/AA, if villan's got an Q, then let me win)
+7. Bet small when turned flush in multiway pot.
+(Should check raise to build the pot)

 ## River